spryker/spryker-docs/docs/scos/user/back-office-user-guides/202005.0/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.md

     4. Enter **New from** and **New to** dates if you want to specify the period for the product to have the **New** label to be assigned to it, and have the product to be dynamically assigned to the **New** category.
 3. Click Next to go to the **Price & Tax** tab or just click on it.
 4. On the **Create a Product > Prices & Tax** tab:
     1. **B2B only:** In the **Merchant Price Dimension**, select the merchant relationship to define a special price per merchant relation.
-See [Merchants](https://documentation.spryker.com/v5/docs/en/merchants) and [Products: Reference Information](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/references/products-reference-information.html) to know more.
+See [Merchants Custom Prices](/docs/scos/user/features/{{page.version}}/merchant-custom-prices-feature-overview.html) and [Products: Reference Information](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/references/products-reference-information.html) to know more.
     2. Define the prices for each currency and store that you have in your set up.
 If you want to display promotions, enter both Default and Original prices.
 If no, you can enter only the Default price.

 {% info_block infoBox "Info" %}